Rookout/deployment-examples/java-play-framework/2.5.x/README.md

     ```
     javaAgents += "com.rookout" % "rook" % "0.1.47" % "dist"
     ```
-  1. When deploying play application, sbt saparates the source files and the class files into two different jar files while rook needs both of them together. `adding_src.sh` is a script that combines between the two jar files.
+  1. When deploying play application, sbt separates the source files and the class files into two different jar files while rook needs both of them together. `adding_src.sh` is a script that combines between the two jar files.
 ## Debug Playframework

 1. And then go to http://localhost:9000 to see the running web application.